adam-p/markdown-here/README.md

 * Styling:
   * The use of browser-specific styles (-moz-, -webkit-) should be avoided.
 If used, they may not render correctly for people reading the email in a different browser from the one where the email was sent.
+  * The use of state-dependent styles (like `a:hover`) don't work because they don't match at the time the styles are made explicit.
+(In email, styles must be explicitly applied to all elements -- stylesheets get stripped.)

 ## Building the Extension Bundles